 At WestBow Press, a Christian publisher, we strive to serve others by sharing His Word through published books.
-Each WestBow title adheres to a set of Editorial Standards established by parent company, HarperCollins Christian Publishing.
+Each title adheres to the WestBow Press Editorial Standards, which were established by parent company, HarperCollins Christian Publishing.
 These standards are part of who we are as a supported self-publisher, and that identity carries over to our books and our authors.

-By reviewing our Editorial Standards and confirming that you and your manuscript align with them, you can be confident that your title will be associated with a self-publishing company that shares your basic values and beliefs.
+By reviewing the WestBow Press Editorial Standards and confirming that you and your manuscript align with them, you can be confident that your title will be associated with a self-publishing company that shares your basic values and beliefs.

 Each title must meet the following standards in order to carry the WestBow Press brand:

 - Communicators who profess a personal faith in Jesus Christ.
 We want to work with people who are willing to say, “I am a Christian.”
 We do not try to judge their profession or assess the validity of their faith.
 Only God knows their hearts (1 Samuel 16:7).
 Nevertheless, we want to work with communicators who claim to be Christians and are not ashamed of it.